Top Six US Economic Trends

 Pay Attention to These Trends or Pay the Price

 There is a lot of uncertainty surrounding Donald Trump's plans and their impacts on the U.S. economy.
-But the following five trends will occur regardless of whatever Washington DC does.
+But the following six trends will occur regardless of whatever Washington DC does.
 Trump can only accelerate or slow them down, but he can't stop or reverse them.
 That's because larger forces are at play.
-Understand these five trends, and you can protect your financial future.
+Understand these six trends, and you can protect your financial future.